 Creating and Delivering Solutions

-Veolia has operated the Woodlawn Bioreactor, a secure, engineered landfill facility, located 250 km south west of Sydney, since 2004, providing a solution for the management of 20% of Sydney’s residual household and commercial waste via the Clyde Transfer Terminal.
+Veolia has operated the Woodlawn Bioreactor, a secure, engineered landfill facility, located 250 km south west of Sydney, since 2004, providing a solution for the management of 40% of Sydney’s waste via the Clyde Transfer Terminal.

 Other activities on the site include green energy generation, aquaculture and horticulture, windfarming, and agriculture.
 The proposed mechanical biological treatment facility producing compost for mine site rehabilitation will compliment these existing innovative and sustainable initiatives on site.